leomeyer/Arducom/README.md

     --no-newline: omit newline character(s) after outputting the payload.
     -r: read input from stdin.
 Cannot be used together with -p.
     -p <parameters>: command parameters in the input format.
+    -n: do not use a checksum on data packets (not recommended).
+    -i: try to interpret the result of the version command 0 (display slave information).

 For input and output formats the following values are recognized:
 Hex, Raw, Byte, Int16, Int32, Int64.